Skip to main content

 Wolf Reintroduction and Ecosystem Restoration (1995-present)

-Grey wolves returned after 70-year absence, restoring predator dynamics and triggering trophic cascades improving riparian habitat, stream ecology, and ecosystem health.
-This landmark conservation programme demonstrated apex predators' importance in wilderness conservation and became a model for ecosystem restoration efforts worldwide.
+Gray wolves returned after 70-year absence, restoring predator dynamics and triggering trophic cascades improving riparian habitat, stream ecology, and ecosystem health.
+This landmark conservation program demonstrated apex predators' importance in wilderness conservation and became a model for ecosystem restoration efforts worldwide.

-Comprehensive management programmes protect Yellowstone's geothermal wonders and wildlife ecosystems through scientific research, ecosystem-based management, international cooperation, and balancing preservation with sustainable public access to this natural heritage.
+Comprehensive management programs protect Yellowstone's geothermal wonders and wildlife ecosystems through scientific research, ecosystem-based management, international cooperation, and balancing preservation with sustainable public access to this natural heritage.

 • Climate change affecting snowpack, wildfire patterns, and temperature-sensitive species including cutthroat trout and whitebark pine ecosystems